cheeyeo/face_recognition/README.md

 ![Original image](artifacts/orig.jpg) | ![Aligned image](artifacts/orig_aligned.jpg)

-The aligned images are resized into (96, 96) dimensions which is a requirement input size for the Facenet model.
+The aligned images are resized into **(96, 96)** dimensions which is a requirement input size for the Facenet model.
 Embeddings are created from these aligned images and serialized to disk using the same methods for data preparation during the training process.

 ### Expectations / Results

 The main expectation is that there should be an improvement on the model's overally accuracy scores.
 This is because the faces are centered in the image; the eyes are horizontally aligned; and the scaled faces are similar in size.

-Running the training script shows that the overall model accuracy has improved to the following:
+Running the training script shows that the overall model accuracy has increased to the following:

 ```
 Accuracy: Train=88.496, Test=83.333
 ```

-This means that the model is able to correctly predict 88% of the training data compared to the expected training labels; correctly predict 83% of the validation data compared to the expected validation labels.
+This means that the model is able to correctly predict 88% of the training data compared to the expected training labels; and correctly predicted 83% of the validation data compared to the expected validation labels.

 ( TODO: Use PCA to visualize quality of aligned embeddings compared to non-aligned embeddings. )